 - Cyril Dion’s Demain (‘Tomorrow’ in English – it’s in French with subtitles and it’s worth watching if you need your faith in our ability to make a difference to be renewed).

-- Take part in a plastic clean-up near you – just Google it for the nearest one or organise your own on Facebook.
+- Take part in a plastic clean-up near you – Google it to find the nearest one to you or organise your own on Facebook.

 - Get inspired by following businesses and their founders who are actually living with less plastic like @packagefreeshop and founder Laura Singer @trashisfortossers who works with lots interesting people making a difference in their own way.

-- See the list of package-free shops and ideas to make doing our bit a little easier (coming soon).
+- Coming soon: our list of package-free shops and ideas to make doing our bit a little easier.